London St Patrick's Festival

 - The overall winner will see their banner made up to full size and carried in the parade on 19 March.
 Winners can also help carry the banner on the day.

 - All winners will receive a prize.
-A range of art materials will be given to different age groups.
+A range of art materials courtesy of Cara Stationery will be given to different age groups.
 Other prizes may be awarded for groups winners.
-A minimum of 10 prizes will be available.
 There will be no alternative to the prizes.

 - The work of the winners will be collected and photographed, then shown at City Hall from 13-30 March.
 Original works should be collected by winners / their parents / teachers.